SublimeLinter/SublimeLinter/README.md

 ## Support & Bugs

 Please use the debug mode and include all console output, and your settings in your bug report.
 If your issue is specific to a particular linter, please report it on that linter's repository instead.

 ## Creating a linter plugin

-Use the [template](https://github.com/SublimeLinter/SublimeLinter-template) to get started on your plugin.
+Fork the [template](https://github.com/SublimeLinter/SublimeLinter-template) to get started on your plugin.
 It contains a howto with all the information you need.

 ---------------------------

-If you use SublimeLinter and feel it is making your coding life better and easier, please consider making a donation to help fund development and support.
+If you use SublimeLinter and feel it is making your coding life better and easier, please consider making a donation for all the coffee and beer involved in this project.
 Thank you!

 Donate via:
 * [**Paypal**](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=FK7SKD3X8N7BU)